 Historical Abstracts - covers the history of the world from 1450 to the present (excluding the United States and Canada).
 Indexes articles, books and other publications from 1950 onwards; contains abstracts for many entries.
 Some full text links.

-Index to theses - theses accepted for higher degrees by the Universities of Great Britain and Ireland.
+Index to theses - (NB if you are off campus you will need a password to access) theses accepted for higher degrees by the Universities of Great Britain and Ireland.
 Covers theses written since 1716.
 Some summaries are provided.

 Bibliography of British and Irish History - provides bibliographic details of historical writing dealing with the British Isles, and with the British Empire and Commonwealth, from 55BC to the present.
 It lists books, articles in books and articles in journals.

 Archives Hub - a national gateway to descriptions of archives in UK universities and colleges, detailing what is available and where.